Top Ten Reasons Your Watch Keeps Losing Time

+When was the last time you gave your wristwatch some well-deserved attention?
 At AMJ Watch Repair, we recommend servicing your watch every 2-3 years.

 How to correctly wind your watch.

-Exposure to water or moisture
+5. Exposure to Water or Moisture

 Example of a watches movement that has been exposed to moisture.